How to Watch USMNT Vs. Saudi Arabia: Start Time, Preview, More

-How to watch USMNT vs. Saudi Arabia: Start time, preview, more originally appeared on NBC Sports Chicago
+How to watch USMNT vs. Saudi Arabia: Start time, preview, more originally appeared on NBC Sports Bayarea

 Fresh off a rough 2-0 defeat against Japan on Friday, the U.S. men’s national team will look to end its final preparation game on a high note.